Abs · Isolation movement

 3. Crunch up and rotate your torso to bring one shoulder toward the opposite knee while extending the other leg out straight.

-4. Turn through the ribcage so the shoulder crosses toward the knee — do not just yank the elbow while the torso stays flat.
+4. Turn through the ribcage so the shoulder crosses toward the knee.
+Do not just yank the elbow while the torso stays flat.

 5. Switch sides in a smooth pedaling rhythm, drawing the new knee in as the opposite leg extends and the trunk rotates the other way.